11 Dec The legendary sapphires from Pailin

 Nowadays, mining has resumed in Pailin and Cambodia is back on the map as a source of good quality sapphire stones with its unique dark hues.
 Discover more about present day sapphire mining in Pailin on the blog of gemologist Vincent Pardieu here.

 Our sapphires come from Pailin and Preah Vihar provinces.
 They have unique smoky dark blue tones and each stone differs from the next.
-Our gold plated Chinta bracelets (see above) are made by Chenla Chan and have a sapphire setting in the hook.
-Buy one here.
+You can find them on our Unity rings here.